deptagency/algomart/apps/cms/README.md

 ## Importing & Exporting Data

 Data may be exported from the CMS via `npm run export` and loaded via `npm run import`.
 This includes Rarities, Packs, NFT Templates, Sets, Collections and asset files (typically images & videos).
+MNake sure your CMS server is running before running either script.

 `npm run export` — This will export data to `scripts/export/` `npm run import` — Import data from `scripts/export/` (this will not overwrite any records)